Massachusetts Youth Diversion Program (MYDP)

 At RFK Community Alliance, our MYDP approach is rooted in an evidence‑informed model.
 We advocate for youth at critical moments in their court process and develop individualized plans that support their personal, social, educational, and wellness needs.
 Our goal is to ensure that every young person receives trauma‑informed, focused case management that leads to stronger outcomes and reduces disparities within the juvenile justice system.

-Using a Positive Youth Development framework, we help youth stay engaged, supported, and connected.
 By strengthening their ties to pro‑social, future‑focused opportunities in their own communities, we work to reduce failures to appear in court, lower the risk of incarceration, and reinforce the stability every young person needs to succeed.

 We're here for you.